Brief

 - on 15 April, a group organized by the "Youth Travel Club"

-("Noorte Matkaklubi" = NMK, Tallinn) and led by its founder Valdo Kangur
+("Noorte Matkaklubi" = NMK, Tallinn) and led by its founder Valdo Kangur ascends the Eastern Summit of

 Mt.
 Elbrus